Diabetes Types, symptoms, complications and management

 - The most common type, about 85% of people with diabetes.

-- Risk factors: obesity and a sedentary lifestyle.
-Family history (genetic) also plays a role.
-Aging is a factor as people above the age of 45 years are at higher risk.
+- Risk factors: obesity, sedentary lifestyle and family history (genetic).
+Aging is a factor; people above the age of 45 years are at higher risk.
 Additionally, prediabetes is a risk factor.

 Gestational Diabetes